AmadeusQQ/behavioral-cloning/README.md

 - Cropped images reduce noise above the horizon at the expense of signals for when going up or down slope

 Normal data distribution
-- Left and right images reduce straight bias
+- Left and right images reduce driving straight bias

 Inverse relationship between batch size and memory usage
 - Large batch size improves gradient estimation accuracy at the expense of memory usage